Small business marketing strategies are no longer just a sound byte

-Hi, I’m PY an active business owner present and past with 40 years of business experience, with heartaches, cuts, nicks, blows to the head, and big PAY DAYS to prove it!!!
+Hi, I’m PY an active small business owner present and past with 40 years of business marketing and ownership experience, with heartaches, cuts, nicks, blows to the head, and big PAY DAYS to prove it!!!

-Today is your day because YOU landing on this page wasn’t an accident.
+Today is your day because if you are a small business owner or entrepreneur YOU landing on this page wasn’t an accident.
 You were supposed to be here.
 According to one of the most famous authors and business developers of all times… famous quote:” we grow only to the level of the people we meet and the books we read”

 I’m especially excited to share underutilized simple technological aids that without a doubt will help you the small business owner and entrepreneur save time and grow sales~